kign/c4wa/etc/doc/language.md

 ## Strings and chars

 Web Assembly has special DATA section and `data` instruction to store strings in memory.
+The capacity of DATA section is determined by `module.dataSize` compiler option; trying to exceed this capacity will trigger a compiler error.

 All string literals in C code are placed in DATA section with terminating `\0`; identical strings are assigned same memory address.
 When assigned to a variable or passed as an argument to a function, string literals have type `char *`.